arbi/ggstudio/README.md

 ---

-1. Go to /var/www/ folder OR se your virtual Host
+1. Go to /var/www/ folder OR set your virtual Host
 2.	run git clone git@github.com:arbi/ggstudio.git ggs
   * It's assumed that your folder name is ggs so set ggs folder for cloning.
 3. Set your Database config in ggs/api/Config/database.config.php